 The Commission will seek to verify the information provided in your submission.
-Where there are a large number of exporters, the Commission may have to verify information from selected exporters only.
+Where required, a verification visit may be required.
 The purpose of the visit is to verify the information submitted in response to this questionnaire.
 It is not meant to be a chance for you to provide new or additional information.
 The Commission expects your response to the questionnaire to be complete and accurate.